 Hire a property manager

 Whether you’re running a business or renting a property, outsourcing to a professional is never a bad idea.
 Property managers take care of all the little stuff that you’d normally do as a landlord, which makes them an excellent solution if you want to absolve yourself of some responsibilities.
+They could also manage rental properties while you are out of the country or on vacation.
 Even better, you can use a property management company to rent your property out even if you don’t live in that state.

 Host an open house

 If you want to advertise a rental property to potential renters, hosting an open house is a good start.
 Open houses are great because they give you an opportunity to showcase your property and what makes it attractive to renters.
 You can put up an open house sign and offer food and drink for your guests to enjoy, and you get a chance to meet the people to who you may be renting your home.

 One of the best ways to make your rental property more visible in the modern era is to post your property online.
 There are tons of websites where you can post rental listings, and you can even use sponsored listings to put your property at the top of the list.
 Posting your property online makes it easy to find renters quick, so you have more time to enjoy your next resort vacation.